kallaway/100-days-of-code/log.md

 **Today's Progress**: Today also going through some codechef problems.

-**Thoughts** Did it in a simple try!!
+**Thoughts**: Did it in a simple try!!
 Accomplishment of the fact that, some shortest approach are hidden in the ques itself rather than going through the traditional way.

 **Link(s) to work**
 1. [Devu_and_an_Array - Codechef_Problem](https://www.codechef.com/problems/DEVARRAY)